aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 providers (e.g. [Windows Certificate Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/certificate-stores)),
 and other connection-related features.

-For more information, refer to the [How to set up MQTT 5 builder based on desired connection method](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#how-to-setup-mqtt5-builder-based-on-desired-connection-method) section of the MQTT 5 user guide for detailed information and code snippets on each connection type and connection feature.
+For more information, refer to the [How to set up MQTT5 builder based on desired connection method](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#how-to-setup-mqtt5-builder-based-on-desired-connection-method) section of the MQTT5 user guide for detailed information and code snippets on each connection type and connection feature.

 | Connection type/feature                                  | v1 SDK                                  | v2 SDK                           | User guide |
 |----------------------------------------------------------|-----------------------------------------|----------------------------------|:----------:|